Skip to content

 Telescopic folding dog ramp 1.8m 90kg with golden retriever loading into a car

-The Telescopic Folding Dog Ramp is the most versatile option in this category, full stop.
-1.8 m of usable length when extended, telescoping down to a compact carry size that lives in the boot.
-90 kg weight rating handles labradors, retrievers and most working breeds.
-The ribbed walking surface gives confident grip even in the wet, and the aluminium frame is light enough for one-hand setup.
+The most versatile option in this category, full stop.
+1.8 m of usable length when extended — enough for a 60 cm boot lip at the gentle angle described above — telescoping down to a compact carry size that lives in the boot.
+The 90 kg rating handles labradors, retrievers and most working breeds, and the ribbed walking surface grips even in the wet.

 Best for: Owners who use multiple vehicles, want a ramp they can leave in the boot, or need flexibility between a hatchback and a 4WD.